Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 The labs serve a dual purpose in this text, they enable the reader to apply lessons from this book to real-world examples, and they allow for assessment of the reader's knowledge of the material either through comparing models with reference models through self-assessment or by formal assessment by an external grader.
-It is recommended to do seven to eight labs within a course, as some labs may take longer to fully understand and go through.
+It is recommended to do seven to eight labs within a course of self-study or in the context of a formal course in simulation.

+Moreover, these labs written as technology-agnostic - meaning that you could theoretically use any toolkit to complete these tasks; however, we have included recommendations for specific technological implementations as a guide for readers as the authors used them in the creation of the labs.

-Additionally, lab descriptions are written with a modified ODD (Overview, Design concepts and Details) protocol that is shortened based on the model's requirements
-(e.g: sections that do not apply to the model, or sections that are left to the reader to complete).
+In accordance with technological agnosticism and to show how literature presents their case studies, lab descriptions are written with a modified ODD (Overview, Design concepts and Details) protocol that is shortened based on the model's requirements (e.g: sections that do not apply to the model, or sections that are left to the reader to complete).

 :::{note} A Note on Difficulty Levels
 :class: dropdown